Kenny Rogers (baseball): Perfect game

-Rogers pitched the 14th perfect game in baseball history on July 28, 1994 with the Rangers against the California Angels (the last no-hitter in Rangers history to date, and the only perfect game in franchise history).
+Rogers pitched the 14th perfect game in MLB history on July 28, 1994, with the Rangers against the California Angels (the last no-hitter in Rangers history to date, and the only perfect game in franchise history).
 Soon after his feat, he appeared on ABC's Good Morning America on July 29, 1994, and on CBS's Late Show with David Letterman on August 1, 1994.